FrancoNegri/Automated-Indoor/README.md

 <img width="1905" height="757" alt="image" src="https://github.com/user-attachments/assets/9851e6b3-a3be-4160-add5-5814910e2038" />

-This project creates an indoor monitoring dashboard using Grafana, ESP32, and ESPHome to track temperature, humidity, and light levels.
+This project creates an indoor monitoring dashboard using Grafana, ESP32, and ESPHome to track temperature, humidity, and light levels, leveraging real-time data collection, MQTT-based communication, and Prometheus for storage and visualization.
+The setup integrates an ESP32 microcontroller configured with ESPHome to gather sensor data, which is then transmitted via MQTT to a local broker.
+Grafana provides an intuitive interface to display this data in customizable dashboards, making it easy to monitor environmental conditions over time.

+The system is designed for flexibility and scalability, utilizing Docker containers to manage services like the MQTT broker, Prometheus, and Grafana.
+This containerized approach simplifies deployment and ensures consistent performance across different environments.
+Users can adjust sensor update intervals and thresholds directly in the ESPHome configuration or fine-tune the dashboard layout in Grafana, tailoring the setup to specific needs such as home automation or environmental research.

+Additionally, the project includes alerting capabilities through Alertmanager, allowing users to set notifications for unusual conditions, such as extreme temperature changes.
+The open-source nature of the tools ensures ongoing support and community-driven improvements, while the included Docker Compose files streamline the setup process for both beginners and experienced developers.
+This combination of hardware and software creates a robust solution for indoor monitoring, adaptable to various use cases.

-## Overview
+## Data Flow Overview

-The setup uses an ESP32 microcontroller with ESPHome firmware to collect sensor data, which is then sent to an MQTT broker.

-We use a Mosquito subscriber to then get the data from the MQTT broker to the Prometheous DB.

-From there grafana takes it and uses it for the visualizations.

-The service also runs Alertmanager in case you decide to create your own alerts.

-This project does not use code!

-Just Dockers and some magic config files to make all data flow.
+1. **Data Collection**: The ESP32, configured with ESPHome, collects sensor data (temperature, humidity, and light) using a DHT sensor and an ADC pin.
+2. **MQTT Transmission**: The collected data is published to the MQTT broker (Eclipse Mosquitto).
+3. **Data Processing**: The MQTT broker forwards the data to MQTT exporters (e.g., `kpetrem/mqtt-exporter` and `sapcc/mosquitto-exporter`), which convert it into a format compatible with Prometheus.
+4. **Data Storage**: Prometheus scrapes the data from the MQTT exporters and stores it in a time-series database.
+5. **Visualization**: Grafana pulls the stored data from Prometheus and displays it on a dashboard.
+6. **Alerting (Optional)**: AlertManager, integrated with Prometheus, can be configured to send notifications based on predefined thresholds.

 ## Prerequisites
 - A Linux compatible host, Docker and Docker Compose